If you want to add extra attributes to an HTML field representation

 The data option always overrides the value taken from the domain data

 (object) when rendering.
-This means the object value is also overriden when
+This means the object value is also overridden when

 persisted value when the form is submitted.